agormp/phylotreelib/README.md

 #### Constructing Tree object from string

-Tree objects can also be constructed directly from a string (where the string is a Newick formatted tree):
+Tree objects can be constructed directly from a string (where the string is a Newick formatted tree):
 ```
 tree = phylotreelib.Tree.from_string(mystring)
 ```